agile-ts/documentation/docs/packages/core/features/state/Methods.md

 | `callback`           | (value: ValueType) => void                               | undefined  | Callback Function that gets called on every State Value change       | True     |

 ### 📄 Return
-Returns the [State](../state/Introduction.md) it was called on if we pass our own Key.
+Returns the [State](../state/Introduction.md) it was called on, if we pass our own Key.
 Otherwise, it generates us a random Key and returns this.

 <br />